Logo

 To build a fairer society, we need a definition of fairness that most people can get behind, and that brings together different ideas of what constitutes fairness.
 The Fair Necessities sets out our vision, based on five principles that attract majority support from Britons.

-Everyone should have their basic needs met so that no one lives in poverty, and everyone can play a constructive role in society
+Everyone should have their basic needs met, but we need to go further to enable people to play a constructive role in society

-Everyone’s hard work should be rewarded on the basis of their contribution to our society and economy
+Everyone’s hard work should be rewarded, in line with their contribution to our society as well as to our economy

-Everyone should contribute to society by paying the taxes they owe, and in return be supported by society when they need it
+Everyone should contribute to society by paying their fair share in tax, and in return should be supported by society when they need it

-Everyone should be treated according to need, enjoying equal respect and equal influence on decisions made in their name
+Everyone should be treated with equal respect and should be able to exercise equal influence on decisions made in their name

 How fair is the UK?